mattermost/docs/source/help/getting-started/configuring-notifications.rst

 -  Configure email notifications in **Account Settings > Notifications > Email notifications**.
 -  Configure the email address where notifications are sent in **Account Settings > General > Email**.

-Messages in email notifications can be opened in the Mattermost Desktop App, Mobile App or in your browser:
+Messages in email notifications can be opened in the Mattermost Desktop App, Mobile App, or in your browser:

 .. image:: ../../images/deep_linking.png

 **Not getting an email notification?** See our `FAQ to view the email notification flow chart <https://docs.mattermost.com/overview/faq.html?#what-determines-if-an-email-notification-should-be-triggered>`_ and see what other factors influence if a notification should be triggered.

 Mobile Push Notifications
 --------------------------------------------